ansforge/IG-document-core/input/pagecontent/mappingCDA-FHIR-entete.md

     ELSE Metier
 END AS Metier,
   CASE
+    WHEN CDA NOT LIKE '%@%'
-    WHEN CDA NOT LIKE '%.%' THEN
+     AND CDA NOT LIKE '%.%' THEN
       '**' || CDA || '**'

     WHEN (LENGTH(CDA) - LENGTH(REPLACE(CDA, '.', ''))) > 2 THEN